-As can be seen from Figure 8 the reduction in CPU time is significant.
+As can be seen from Figure 9 the reduction in CPU time is significant.
 On average over all the instances the speed-up factor is 2.06 meaning that on average, not providing an optimal solution at the root node, makes the cpu time increase with 106%.

-As there is no significant computation time involved in generating solutions in our branch-andbound algorithm (feasible solutions are simply harvested from integer feasible vertices of the lower bound sets), the speed-up must come from the increased pruning potential.
-The number of nodes in the branching tree on average increase with 110% for WLP.
+As there is no significant computation time involved in generating solutions in our branch-and-bound algorithm (feasible solutions are simply harvested from integer feasible vertices of the lower bound sets), the speed-up must come from the increased pruning potential.
+The number of nodes in the branching tree on average decrease with 30% for WLP-UB.
 Note also, that in the WLP-UB configuration, the algorithm still check whether each integer feasible vertex of the lower bound sets found should enter the upper bound set, which underlines the fact that the reduction in computation time comes from the increased pruning potential.